This Week in Baseball: From syndication to Fox

 In 2000, Fox Sports decided to cancel its young-viewer-centered baseball series In the Zone (Fox's answer to NBA Inside Stuff) in favor of reviving This Week in Baseball.
 While the show was much more feature-driven than it had been before and was still targeted at the younger audience, the show retained some of the older features, such as plays of the week and the same open and closing themes.

 Cam Brainard hosted and narrated the new series.
 For much of the show's run, a claymation version of Mel Allen introduced and closed the show.

 Although all other children's programs were cancelled by Fox on December 28, 2008, TWIB was retained at least for the 2009 season, airing for the first time in high definition.
 It also aired on the MLB Network.

 By the 2011 season, TWIBs ratings declined as the result of such shows as ESPN's Baseball Tonight and SportsCenter, which showed baseball highlights daily.
 The rise of baseball highlights on the internet and the MLB Network also sealed TWIBs fate.
 In 2012, Fox cancelled TWIB and replaced it with a new baseball-oriented show, MLB Player Poll.

+Second Revival on MLB.TV & Twitter

+In April 2026, MLB announced it would be reviving This Week in Baseball as a short-form re-imagined series, releasing new episodes each Friday throughout the 2026 season and post-season.
+The revival would release new episodes each Friday on MLB's Twitter account and on MLB's streaming platform MLB.TV.

+The new version, hosted by Kait Maniscalco, is produced by MLB Productions.
+Each episode, around 10 minutes in length, features spotlights on recent baseball stories, related flashbacks, TWIB Notes focusing on specific factoids for the week, Road TWIB, which features every week a different MLB ballpark and its attractions, and closing with "How 'Bout That?", which features bloopers and defensive highlights of the week, with local TV and radio calls of the plays and archival audio clips from former host Mel Allen relating to the plays as well.